Dre Campbell Farm

 Takeaway

-However, despite all the things that can go wrong, tomato plants go well with other companions and are relatively easy to grow.
+However, despite everything that can go wrong, tomato plants go well with other companions and are relatively easy to grow.

 Image via Reddit